carlobaldassi/RRRMC.jl/README.md

   The generalization consists in not requiring that the energy shifts are discrete.
 * an implementation of the Waiting time method described in the paper ["Faster Monte Carlo simulations at low temperatures.
 The waiting time method"][WTMpaper] by J. Dall and P. Sibani.
+* an implementation of the "τ-Extremal Optimization" heuristic technique described in the paper ["Optimization with Extremal Dynamics"][EOpaper] by S. Boettcher and A. G. Percus.

 The code is written in [Julia], and tested against Julia `0.5`, `0.6` and *current* (at the time of writing) `0.7-DEV` on Linux, OS X, and Windows.